JoacimLord/The-Luna-Framework/README.md

 //This is how you calculate deltatime with the API float elapsedTime = app.GetElapsedRuntime();
-Luna::DeltaTime deltaTime = elapsedTime - lastFrameTime;
+LFW::DeltaTime deltaTime = elapsedTime - lastFrameTime;
 lastFrameTime = elapsedTime;